ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

 * elements $y_1:B(a_1)$, $y_2:B(a_2)$, and $y_3:B(a_3)$,

-there is a function called the **concatenation of heterogeneous identifications**
+there is a function called the **concatenation of indexed heterogeneous identifications**

 $$(-) \bullet (-):\mathrm{hId}_{x:A.B(x)}(a_1, a_2, p_1, y_1, y_2) \times \mathrm{hId}_{x:A.B(x)}(a_2, a_3, p_2, y_2, y_3) \to \mathrm{hId}_{x:A.B(x)}(a_1, a_3, p_1 \bullet p_2, y_1, y_3)$$